 The first line in the example sets the API version for the my-app object to apps/v1beta1.
 The next line sets the kind of chart to be a Deployment.
 The metadata for the my-app chart will be stored in the file config/helm/my-app.yaml.

-The labels field in this file will contain the name of the application that is being deployed.
-The spec field will contain the configuration for the application.
-In this case, there is only one container that will be deployed, and it will have port 80 open on it.
-The last line in this file sets up the template for the my-app chart.
-This template tells Helm how to create and deploy the application.
+The labels field in this file will contain the name of the application being deployed, and the spec field will contain the application’s configuration.
+In this case, only one container will be deployed, and it will have port 80 open.
+The last line in this file sets up the template for the my-app chart, which tells Helm how to create and deploy the application.

 To run the my-app chart, you can use the helm command.